waitinfuture/odps/intl.en-US/SDK Reference /Java SDK.md

 This article introduces most commonly used MaxCompute core interfaces.
 For more information, see [SDK Java Doc](http://www.javadoc.io/doc/com.aliyun.odps/odps-sdk-core/).

-Configure the new SDK version through maven management.
-The configuration information of Maven is as follows: \(The latest version can be searched for odps-sdk-core at any time at [search.maven.org](http://search.maven.org/?spm=5176.doc27991.2.1.BgYcC5).
+You can configure the version of the new SDK through maven management.
+The configuration information of Maven is as follows\(The latest version can be searched for odps-sdk-core at any time at [search.maven.org](https://search.maven.org/search?q=g:com.aliyun.odps%20AND%20a:odps-sdk-udf&core=gav).

 ```
 <dependency>